 Lasting affections are grown from the inside, from our hearts, not because of our outsides.

 Zing can be built

 To create enduring friendships, we have to slow down and let a bond flourish over time.
-Have we written a person off for love since the fireworks weren’t immediate, regulating the friendship to a platonic arena when they may be the one we’ve been waiting for?
+Have we written a person off for love since the fireworks weren’t immediate?
+Did we keep the friendship platonic when they may be the one we’ve been waiting for?

 Perhaps that’s why old-time marriages lasted.
 Two people met, felt a mutual attraction, got married and lifelong adoration, as well as friendship, blossomed over the decades.
 Maybe that is precisely the type of snazzy connection that comes from the soul, where most of us, deep down, know we want our affinities to start.#friendships The best connections are built over time.
 Click To Tweet